In front of and behind the scenes

 Kristina Baumann M.A. — research assistant

 Kristina Baumann is an art historian and contact person for the holdings of the collections, including the Edwin Scharff and Ernst Geitlinger collections, the small sculpture collection, public art, the town’s history and geology collections.
-Among Kristina's other responsibilities are guided tours and the maintenance of the museum's website.
-In cooperation with the museum director, she is your contact person if you have any questions regarding engagement and encouraging participation programs for people with our without disabilities.
+In cooperation with the museum director, she is your contact person if you have any questions regarding engagement and encouraging participation programs for people with or without disabilities.
+She also supports Birgit Höppl by organising events and coordinating public relations and media matters.

 Gabriele Welke M.A. — team manager